boldflight/BibleConverter/test_EPUB/output/jer.md

 ### The Lord Makes an Ominous Promise to Zedekiah

-[1] The **Lord’**s message came to Jeremiah while King Nebuchadnezzar of Babylon was attacking Jerusalem and the towns around it with a large army.
+[1] The **Lord**'s message came to Jeremiah while King Nebuchadnezzar of Babylon was attacking Jerusalem and the towns around it with a large army.
 This army consisted of troops from his own army and from the kingdoms and peoples of the lands under his dominion.
 [2] This is what the **Lord** God of Israel told Jeremiah, “Go, speak to King Zedekiah of Judah.
 Tell him, ‘This is what the **Lord** has said: “Take note!
 I am going to hand this city over to the king of Babylon, and he will burn it down.
 [3] You yourself will not escape his clutches but will certainly be captured and handed over to him.
 You must confront the king of Babylon face to face and answer to him personally.
 Then you must go to Babylon.”’
 [4] However, listen to the **Lord**’s message, King Zedekiah of Judah.
 This is what the **Lord** has said: ‘You will not die in battle or be executed.